 Embed videos in your intranet homepage, newsletters, or announcement banners.

-5. Launch a Leadership-Led Employee Recognition Series
+6. Launch a Leadership-Led Employee Recognition Series

-Recognition is one of the most powerful drivers of engagement—and when it comes from leadership, it’s even more impactful.
+Recognition is one of the most powerful drivers of engagement and when it comes from leadership, it’s even more impactful.

-Create a recurring series like:
+Create a recurring employee recognition program like:

 - “Executive Shout-Outs”